staog/fcc-scatterplot-graph/README.md

 ## TODO:

+Known bugs:

-1. Sometimes tooltip is not showing - Need to investigate that.
+1. Sometimes tooltip does not show up.